hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     string 'proje' is specified then the instantaneous projected energy is used.
 By instantly setting the shift to a value closer to the correlation energy, the total population can be stabilised substantially faster.

+   There is no guarantee that the instantaneous projected energy is a good estimate of the ground state (particularly in the real-space formulation of the Hubbard model), but it is likely to be closer to it than the default shift value of 0.

 ``initiator``
     type: boolean.